We're hiring! Join our team as a Process and Production Technologist!

 Teaching Fellow

-PhD - Chemical Engineering, BEng Chemical Engineering
+PhD - Chemical Engineering, BEng (Hons) Chemical Engineering, BSc Physics

 ES2D2 Mechanical Engineering Design Module Leader